openedx/axim-engineering/README.md

 # tcril-engineering

-GitHub Issue project tracker for the TCRIL engineering team
+GitHub Issue repository for tasks specific to tCRIL's engineering team.

+These issues will be prioritized and tracked, along with other Open edX issues, on this board: https://github.com/orgs/openedx/projects/8